Government of the United Kingdom

 Ministers of the Crown are responsible to the House in which they sit; they make statements in that House and take questions from members of that House.
 For most senior ministers this is usually the elected House of Commons rather than the House of Lords.
 The government is dependent on Parliament to make primary legislation, and general elections are held at least once every five years to elect a new House of Commons, unless the prime minister advises the monarch to dissolve Parliament, in which case an election may be held sooner.
 After an election, the monarch selects as prime minister the leader of the party most likely to command the confidence of the House of Commons, usually by possessing a majority of MPs.

 Under the uncodified British constitution, executive authority lies with the sovereign, although this authority is exercised only after receiving the advice of the Privy Council.
 In most cases the cabinet exercise power directly as leaders of the government departments, though some Cabinet positions are sinecures to a greater or lesser degree (for instance Chancellor of the Duchy of Lancaster or Lord Privy Seal).

 The government is sometimes referred to by the metonym "Westminster" or "Whitehall", as many of its offices are situated there.
-These metonyms are used especially by members of the Scottish Government, Welsh Government and Northern Ireland Executive to differentiate their government from His Majesty's Government.
+These metonyms are used especially by the devolved executives, the Scottish Government, Welsh Government and Northern Ireland Executive, as well as English strategic authority mayoralties to differentiate themselves from His Majesty's Government (HMG).